 Step 3: Following the step 2 evaluation the applicants will receive an invitation letter detailing the format and the length of the interview.
 All Principal Investigators of the proposals selected for interviews will be invited to present their proposal to the interview panel.
-A minimum of three and a maximum of five panels would interview the applicants in parallel.
-The composition of the panels might be different from the panels at step 2.
 The interview panels may be reconfigured to ensure the best expertise for the proposals.
 The interview details will depend on the decision of the panels: interviews can last around 45 minutes in total.
-The panel may ask the applicants to give a 10-15 minute presentation on the proposed research project.
+The panel may ask the applicants to give a 7-15 minute presentation on the proposed research project.
 The remaining time may be devoted to questions and answers on the scientific content and implementation of the project, modalities of collaboration among the Principal Investigators and the project's budget and resources.
 The presentation is an opportunity to elaborate on the synergies that the project aims to create.
-The interviews are planned between 11 and 15 September 2023.
+The interviews are planned between 8 and 12 September 2025.
 Please check the ERC website for any changes.